garrandall/popular-music-data/tracks/my-dad-paul-petersen.md

 Oh, he's always there, my dad
 When I was small I felt ten feet tall
 When I walked by his side
-And ev'ry one would say, "that's his son,"
+And every one would say, "that's his son,"
 And my heart would burst with pride
 My dad, oh, I love him so
 And I only hope that some day my own son will say